DroopyTersen/droopy-binding/README.md

 This is really just an exercise to mess with `Object.observe`.
 I'm shooting for the binding functionality of **knockout.js**, the template syntax of **Handlebars**, without the overhead of **Angular**.

 This is a very simple implementation.
-Next up will be support for nested properties and arrays, followed by two way binding.
+Next up will be support for arrays, followed by two way binding.

 IE9+ support when using polyfill version, `/dist/droopy-binding.polyfill.js`